A Brief History

 Some of our recent Presidents have had service in the US Navy, including John Kennedy, Richard Nixon, Jimmy Carter, and George HW Bush.
 Naval aviator and war hero John McCain ran for President on top of the Republican ticket in 2008.

-Who are some of your favorite US Navy heroes?
+Question for students (and subscribers): Who are some of your favorite US Navy heroes?
 (Plenty to pick from!)
 How about your favorite US Navy ship, past or present?
-Please let us know and share your thoughts with our readers.
+Please let us know and share your thoughts with our readers in the comments section below this article.

 Your readership is much appreciated!